The Cave Garden: a garden underground that grows and grows…

 There are both physical and mental benefits from expressing yourself by creating something.
 Art offers an outlet and a release from stress and anxiety.
 Making with clay can provide an outlet for grief and help with self-identification and self-expression, bolstering confidence and self-esteem.

 Making a small object can improve focus and allow an escape from the here and now.
 During the process, outside influences don’t affect the maker as time is dedicated to creation.
 Being able to fully focus on something helps the mind relax and expand, which helps focus in other areas of life as well.
 Our hands are an outlet for creativity, the sense of touch is of high importance.
-Making allows exploring and experimentation – expressing creativity is essential to expand who we are and how we connect to ourselves, each other and the environment.
+'Making' allows exploration and experimentation – expressing creativity is essential to expand who we are and how we connect to ourselves, each other and the environment.